 That’s what I’m doing at the moment.
 Now don’t misunderstand.
-I’m not the kind of girl that ‘runs from her feelings’.
+I’m not the kind of girl that runs from her feelings.
 No. I’m legit running.
 Away from the Army and avoiding capture.
-That’s been my life circle.
+It's a never-ending cycle.
 Escape, run, hide, avoid capture.
 That’s been the last five years of my life.

 I took a quick right.
 Then a left, glancing around to find dull gray walls looking back at me.
 All of the hallways were this way.
 Painfully plain.
 I could hear the clinking metal of armor a few meters behind me.
 They’re rather persistent today.
 That’s just my luck.
 A dead end was coming up, I knew this place like the back of my hand.
 Granted, I’m wearing gloves, but you get my point.
 I knew there was a secret room on my left.
 I just hope it wasn’t locked.
 Thankfully, I went in swiftly as the wall slid open, closing the door behind me carefully, a grin of victory on my face.

 “Where did she go?!”
 That was the voice of Commander Phoenix.
 If he’s involved in something as trivial as my capture, the Stupid Prince must want me in his presence this very minute.
 I chuckled to myself quietly.